 I’tikaf is when a person makes their heart devout in worship, secluding themselves from worldly desires.
 This takes place in the mosque, an ideal environment to gain inner peace and focus.
 I’tikaf is conventionally carried out in the last ten days of Ramadan, with the intention of seeking out Laylat ul Qadr and developing and strengthening one’s bond with Allah (swt).

-Listed below are some virtues that come along with I’tikaf, benefitting the believer in terms of faith and self-development.
+Listed below are some virtues that come along with I’tikaf, benefiting the believer in terms of faith and self-development.

 1. Seeking Laylat ul Qadr